takuya/artisan_serve_debug/README.md

 ## Another Way to enable xdebug

 This package shipped with ` artisan serve:use_ini` command.
-This command enable to load addtional `.ini` at project root.
+This command enable to load addtional `.ini` which placed at project root.

 ```
 cd $laravel_procject